 Hear us out.
 This is Us focuses on two parents, played by Milo Ventimiglia and Mandy Moore, and their three children.
 The show jumps back and forth between different time periods, showing the children as both kids and adults, and while it may be much more dramatic in tone than Modern Family, it delivers plenty of humorous moments that have the ability to produce similar laughs.
 It also makes family its core value, making it a must-watch for fans of the Dunphys and Pritchetts.

 Easily the most heartfelt show on this list, This is Us’ underlying premise is that all families are different but are strong nonetheless, which is quite similar to the premise of Modern Family even if the shows differ in their executions of that idea.
 While you will undoubtedly cry watching the Pearsons navigate their complicated lives, the moments of humor sprinkled throughout are just as powerful.
-You can stream the first five seasons in full on Hulu, NBC Plus, and Peacock, as well as the first few episodes of season six, which are still airing live on NBC Tuesday nights at 9pm ET.
+You can stream all six seasons in full on Hulu, NBC Plus, and Peacock.

 Kim’s Convenience is a Canadian show starring Simu Liu, the star of Marvel’s Shang-Chi and the Legend of the Ten Rings.
 The show revolves around the Kim family, who runs a convenience store in Canada.
 This is easily one of the funniest, most wholesome family sitcoms produced in the last 10 years and is honestly severely underrated.
 Paul Sun-Hyung Lee and Jean Yoon play the father and mother of the family, respectively, and are standouts in the terrific cast.